-You do have space for a container tree!
+Do you have space for a container tree?

-So you want to plant a tree in your home, but space is tight: like, really tight.
-Fortunately, almost everyone has space for container trees!
+So you want to plant a tree in your home, but space is tight, really tight.
+Fortunately, almost everyone has space for container trees.
 Whether you have a porch, balcony, or a small yard without an appropriate space for a tree or enough clearance from the house, there are many options for trees and shrubs to grow in a pot in Ontario.

 Here are a few of your options.